freeCodeCamp/freeCodeCamp/guide/english/css/css3-flexible-box/index.md

 There are three slightly more interesting options for `justify-content` you might want to try out. "space-between" will evenly space the children out across the available space, pushing the outermost children to the edges. "space-evenly" ensures the same amount of space between the items; this can look a little more centralized. "space-around" gives them equal space all around themselves, a little like a margin - two adjacent children will have double the space where they touch, and only a single amount where they're alongside the border.

-`justify-content` defines the behaviozr of child elements on the main axis.
+`justify-content` defines the behavior of child elements on the main axis.
 What about vertical?
 This is where you'll need `align-items`, which defines how items lie on the cross-axis.
 Keep in mind that whether you're in a row or a column will determine what your main and your cross axis is.

 `flex-start`, `center` and `flex-end` behave as before - left, center and right have become top, center and bottom.
 Other options are `baseline`, whereby all children will centralize themselves down a single baseline, and `stretch`, whereby they will stretch to fill the container.